Caudron Type L: Design

-The Type L did not have a long, enclosed fuselage but instead the empennage was supported on an open girder.
-The Type L, unusually for Caudron, had two parallel sided, cross braced side frames.
+The Type L did not have a long, enclosed fuselage; instead, the empennage was supported on an open girder.
+The Type L, unusually for Caudron, had two parallel-sided, cross-braced side frames.
 The longitudinal members were steel and the cross-members ash.
 The side frames began from the rear spars of both upper and lower wings and converged rearwards to meet at the tail, with upper and lower cross-members towards the rear.
 A short nacelle on the lower wing contained an open, wide cockpit with side-by-side seating, the pilot on the right.
 Controls were conventional.
 The nacelle ended behind the forward wing spar, ahead of the 100 hp Gnome Delta nine cylinder rotary engine mounted on the rear interplane struts and driving a two blade propeller via 2:1 reduction gearing and a long shaft to clear the trailing edge.
 At the extreme tail, the final vertical frame member served as the axis for the rudder, with a small, roughly triangular fin ahead of it.
 The elevator hinge was also mounted high on this member, with a straight edged tailplane ahead of it.

 The Type L had short floats, flat bottomed with no chine but in plan and profile curving inwards to the nose.
 Unlike the Fabre floats of the Caudron-Fabre, these had a step about halfway back.
 A landing wheel was located on the float centreline, working on an unsprung axle in a slot through to the upper side.
 The floats were mounted on outer N-form struts to the bases of the inner interplane struts and by W-form struts to the lower longitudinal girder member, pivoted at the front with rubber shock absorbers at the rear.
 Another rectangular cross-section but unstepped float was positioned under the tail.

-The first prototype, intended for delivery to the British Navy, appeared at the 1913 Paris Salon in December but it is not known if it had been flown by then.
+The first prototype, intended for delivery to the British Navy, appeared at the 1913 Paris Salon in December, but it is not known if it had been flown by then.
 It was destroyed by fire after an engine backfire during tests.
-The second was trialled by the French Navy, who found it unsatisfactory, it was then delivered to the British as a replacement for the lost first prototype.
+The second was trialled by the French Navy, which found it unsatisfactory.
+It was then delivered to the British as a replacement for the lost first prototype.
 The last two were rebuilt as Type J marines and used by the French Navy.